-When it comes to firing up your grill or smoker, two of the most abundant sources of fuel out there are wood pellets and wood chips.
+When it comes to firing up your smoker grills, two of the most abundant sources of fuel out there are wood chips vs wood pellets.

 Turns out, there’s quite a bit of difference between wood pellets and wood chips for smoking and grilling.
-In this article, we’ll cover everything you need to know about wood pellets vs wood chips.
-By the end you’ll know how they’re made, how they’re best used, and what you can expect when you cook with each.
+In this article, we’ll cover everything you need to know about wood chips vs wood pellets.
+By the end, you’ll know how they’re made, how they’re best used, and what you can expect when you cook with each.